PlaidMrdeer/-BuddyNotify-/README.md

 * A notification sound will play when a player is mentioned using "@" symbol, to alert the player.
 ## ✨Additional features of the plugin✨
 * All notification messages and sounds can be customized, and placeholders (%player% and %target_player%) are provided. %player% refers to the player who used the "@" symbol to mention another player, while %target_player% refers to the player being mentioned.
 * The plugin provides language files by default, including Chinese, English, and German.
-If your desired language is not available, you can customize the language file according to the instructions in the configuration file.
+If your desired language is not available, you can customize the language file according to the instructions in the configuration file